jdwapman/jdwapman.github.io/_pages/cv.md

 ## UC Davis C-STEM Center
 Research Assistant
 January 2016 - June 2016
+* Created teaching materials for middle-school students to learn basic coding and robotics concepts.
 * Developed code examples for Arduino robotic platforms such as line-following and maze-solving procedures.
-* Created teaching materials for middle-school students to learn basic coding and robotics concepts.
 * [Portfolio Link](/portfolio/12-CSTEM)

 ## White Laboratory
 Undergraduate Research Assistant
 December 2016
-* Created scale models of LA buildings using foam blocks for use in wind tunnel simulations.
+* Created scale models of LA buildings with foam blocks for use in wind tunnel simulations.

+## Boy Scouts of America
+* Achieved the rank of Eagle Scout with a Bronze Palm

 ---
 # Teaching